finn-chan/calendar-engine/README.md

    - **Google Tasks API** (for Tasks)
 4. Create OAuth 2.0 Client ID (Application type: Desktop app)
 5. Download the credentials file and save it as `config/credentials.json`

+**Note**: Holidays synchronization does not require Google API credentials as it uses a public data source from Apple iCloud.

 ### 2. Prepare Configuration File